My name is Lisa Akers

 My story is probably a lot like yours.
 At 45, I was burned out from working long hours, struggling with frequent business travel, and trying to keep my family going.
 I was eating too much processed food, not listening to the symptoms I was feeling, like constipation, gas, joint pain, and insomnia.
 I just chalked it all up to being tired and working too hard.
 I figured it would all get better when that project ended.

 It didn’t.
 For three months after the project ended, I had daily migraines and joint pain so bad I couldn’t use my hands.
-On my husband’s birthday, I found myself alone in the ER with chest pain and frighteningly high blood pressure.
+On my husband’s birthday, I found myself in the ER with chest pain and frighteningly high blood pressure.
 My husband took our daughter to middle school orientation, and trusted that I’d be okay in the hands of the doctors (to be fair, I told him to do that so we could keep our daughter going, and I trusted the doctors, too).
 I was afraid I wasn’t going to make it.
 I just knew I was one of those women who die at an early age from a heart attack.
 I tried to think of all the things I needed to say to the people I loved.
 I didn’t even know how I was going to get home.
-After six hours, they sent me home with some Xanax and suggested I ‘take it easy.’
+After six hours with people who clearly thought I was an overreacting woman having a panic attack, they sent me home with some Xanax and suggested I ‘take it easy.’
 Really?

 I knew there was something wrong, but the ER doctors couldn’t find it.